Tax Day Countdown: 6 Last-Minute Tax Savings Tips for College Students

 As a college student, you might qualify for significant education-related tax credits and deductions or even have access to tax-free funds to use for important costs.
 Your job situation and certain retirement accounts may also lead to tax breaks.

-Here are six of the best tax savings tips for college students.
+If you are planning to file your taxes last-minute like it’s an English Lit paper due the next day, here are six of the best tax savings tips for college students.

 Check for American Opportunity Tax Credit Eligibility